Hazim-T/Delivery-drone-AI/README.md

-- Adding skybox and world border and parcel assets.
+//- Adding skybox and world border and parcel assets.{done}

 - Adding trails for each drone.